cojynakata/database_backup/README.md

 # Database Backup Scheduler

-This is a simple script designed to help setting up scheduled local/remote mysql database backups.
+This is a simple bash script designed to help setting up scheduled local/remote mysql database backups.

 Method 1) Holland agent (http://hollandbackup.org)
   NOTE: this method requires mysqldump and mysqlshow packages to be installed on the system and that a mysql connection to be available to the database